amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-6-value-reference-types.md

 Value types hold data directly.
 Examples of value types include `int`, `double`, and `bool`.
 When you assign a value type variable to another variable, you copy the data.
 This means the two variables operate independently of each other.

+These basic data types are referred to as _primitive types_ in some programming languages, such as Java.

 **Example: Value Types**

 ```cs